 PondHero Pond Liner With Free Underlay Review

-The product comes with a matching amount of underlay.
+The product comes with a matching amount of free underlay.
 This is essentially a weed resistant fabric which will help extend the life of your liner.

 Certikin 2x3m PVC Pond Liner Review